AlirezaAbd-dev/MERN-Contact-Manager/README.md

 <br>

-Open IDE's terminal and then write `~ cd server` and enter
+Open IDE's terminal and then write `~ cd client` and enter

 <br>